 the Minister shall appoint a person who is a residential consumer, and the person so appointed is taken to have been selected by the Minister in accordance with regulation 5(1)(fa).

-[Regulation 6 inserted by Gazette 24 Oct 2003 p.
+[Regulation 6 inserted: Gazette 24 Oct 2003 p.
 4497-8.]

 7. Term of office